yasimba/ParkingManagementSystem/collocateddevice.md

 9. You can use df -h to identify the size of a partition. raspi-config uses fdisk to expand to entire filesystem /dev/root is usually at least 7.2G, we will try to get it to 6G using sudo gparted likely by cancelling the auto expansion at first boot in cmdline.txt and expanding manually.

+10. On your desktop computer, install https://zerotier.com/download.shtml and right click on the orange Phi icon in the notification/status area aka system tray to Join Network... and enter your 16-digit-network-ID

+11. Log in to https://my.zerotier.com and select Networks, scroll down and check the checkboxes next to your collocated device and your desktop computer.

-10. I still have to work on the echo $PATH with Paul to ensure the libraries are found correctly
+11. I still have to work on the echo $PATH with Paul to ensure the libraries are found correctly

 ###
 1. The next curricular milestone is for the students to demonstrate their ssh connection to their devices.